 Terms of notice

 Upon notice by the CEO, a notice period of six months shall apply.
-Upon termination of employment by the Company, a notice period of maximum twelve months shall apply, with right for the CEO to obtain salary during such period.
+Upon termination of employment by the Company, a notice period of maximum 18 months shall apply, with right for the CEO to obtain salary during such period.
 The termination pay shall not be set off against other income.

 Upon termination of employment of other senior executives by the Company, the senior executive shall have the right to obtain salary during a notice period of maximum twelve months.